Hello PyTorch with Job API

 NVIDIA FLARE Client Training Script

-The training script for this example, hello-pt_cifar10_fl.py, is the main script that will be run on the clients.
+The training script for this example, client.py, is the main script that will be run on the clients.
 It contains the PyTorch specific logic for training.

 Neural Network